Elementaldesigns/NSM/README.md

 	- Game forums for certain games. (call of duty, overwatch, ect)
 	- forums for new players to help them learn how to play games -LFT/LFP pages
-	-static menu bar (left side)
+	-team pages (seperate from group chats or dm's this is a page that can be run by multiple people) -static menu bar (left side)